-The teams who lost in the previous title game, have gone a miserable 2-15 ATS since 2000.
-I know it’s a small sample size, but that’s a 11.8% win rate against the spread.
-I don’t know about you, but a 15-2 run over 17 picks is something I’ll take any chance I can get.
+The teams who lost in the previous title game, have gone a miserable 3-16 ATS since 2000.
+I know it’s a small sample size, but that’s a 15.8% win rate against the spread.
+You don’t find may systems as strong as this one.

-No better example than last year’s Carolina Panthers.
-Cam Newton and the Panthers went 15-1 in the regular season and cruised all the way up to their crushing loss to the Broncos in the last game of the year.
+Two years ago the Atlanta Falcons came up short in a 6-point win at Chicago as a 6.5-point favorite.
+The year prior to that, Cam Newton and the Panthers were coming off 15-1 mark in the regular season and cruised all the way up to their crushing loss to the Broncos in the last game of the year.
 The following season, they were picked by many to win their division and get back to the big game.
 Carolina finished dead last in the NFC South at 6-10.